schmoelder/diss/doc/05_characterization/01_materials_and_methods.md

 All experiments were conducted by Lukas Thiel at the laboratory of Institute of Fluid Process Engineering at RWTH Aachen.
 The chromatography system used in this thesis was a *Knauer* AZURA® system with two P6.1L pump heads and a DAD 2.1L diode array detector (Knauer Wissenschaftliche Geräte, Berlin, Germany).
 {numref}`knauer_pid` shows the process and instrumentation diagram of the *Knauer* chromatography system used in this work.
-The system consists of two buffer flasks ($A$ and $B$) with different salt concentrations.
+The system consisted of two buffer flasks ($A$ and $B$) with different salt concentrations.
-Each buffer is connected to a pump via tubing.
+Each buffer was connected to a pump via tubing.
-Both pumps are further connected to a static mixer.
+Both pumps were further connected to a static mixer.
-The valve is equipped with a $50~\text{mL}$ sample loop to inject a well-defined amount of sample into the system.
+The valve was equipped with a $50~\text{mL}$ sample loop to inject a well-defined amount of sample into the system.
-The valve is connected to a *SP Sepharose HP* column.
+The valve was connected to a *SP Sepharose HP* column.
 The column is a strong cation exchanger with an $\ce{SO_3}^{-}$ functional group and a column volume (CV) of $4.7~\text{mL}$.
 The average particle size, $d50v$, is provided by the manufacturer *Cytiva* as $34~\text{µm}$, with an ionic capacity between $0.15$ and $0.2~\text{mmol}~\ce{H}^{+}~\text{mL}_{\text{packed bed}}^{-1}$.
-The column outlet is connected to a UV detector which measures the absorbance at $280~\text{nm}$ to detect tracer and protein.
+The column outlet was connected to a UV detector measuring absorbance at $280~\text{nm}$ to detect tracer and protein.
-The outlet of the UV sensor is connected to a conductivity sensor to measure ionic strength.
+The outlet of the UV sensor was connected to a conductivity sensor to measure ionic strength.
-The outflow of the system is then sent to a waste flask.
+The outflow of the system was sent to a waste flask.
-A computer is connected to the system with the software *PurityChrom 5* to operate the system, capture, process, and view the measured data {cite}`PurityChrom5`.
+A computer was connected to the system with the software *PurityChrom 5* to operate the system, capture, process, and view the measured data {cite}`PurityChrom5`.
-All internal tubing has an inner diameter of $0.75~\text{mm}$.
+All internal tubing had an inner diameter of $0.75~\text{mm}$.
 All experiments were conducted at $0.5~\text{mL}~\text{min}^{-1}$.

 ```{figure} ./figures/knauer_pid.png